 Like many horror aficionados, I enjoy reading horror fiction as well as watching horror movies.
 And as summer makes way for autumn I’ve been indulging in a bit of both.
 Much like my fellow Morlock Richard Harland Smith, I eagerly await this time of year.
-It gives me an excuse to spend my free time focused … Continue reading It’s Lovecraft Season!
+It gives me an excuse to spend my free time focused on all things spooky and scary so that’s what I … Continue reading It’s Lovecraft Season!

 Director Robert Wise is widely regarded as a journeyman filmmaker with no defining traits or distinct talents.
 In The American Cinema: Directors And Directions 1929-1968 critic Andrew Sarris famously labeled Wise’s output as “strained seriousness” asserting that the director’s “stylistic signature . . . is indistinct to the point of invisibility.”
 David Thompson parroted these claims in his New Biographical Dictionary of Film when he stated that Wise’s “better … Continue reading BORIS KARLOFF IS THE BODY SNATCHER (1945)

 It’s been awhile.
 Work obligations, as well as personal projects and other responsibilities, have taken precedence over updating my blogs.
 Of course, you can always find me on my Tumblr as well as Twitter & Facebook.
 Before I let another month get away, I thought I’d finally share an update to the film writing I’ve done for the last 6 months.
 I’ve broken topics up … Continue reading Film Writing Nov.
 2016 – April 2017

 It’s been an interesting, busy and to be honest, an extremely stressful year due to some ongoing medical issues I’m dealing with that you can read more about here: Vertigo: Hitchcock was wrong.
 In turn, I’ve been terribly lax about updating the blog but due to looming work related developments that I’ll be sharing soon, I thought it was time to finally play catch up … Continue reading Six Months of Movie Morlocks: May – Oct.
 2016

 Links to my posts at the TCM’s Movie Morlocks October – November.
 Ghost Stories: THE TIME OF THEIR LIVES (1946) Excerpt: “THE TIME OF THEIR LIVES is often referred to as an “Abbott and Costello movie for people who don’t like Abbott and Costello” but as a fan of the comic duo I find that proclamation a bit off base.
 The film does distinguish itself … Continue reading October & November at the Movie Morlocks